Using JHipster in production

 This profile will compile, test and package your application with all productions settings.

 If you want more information on the available profiles, please go the section titled “Development and Production profiles”.

-To package the application as a “production” WAR, type:
+To package the application as a “production” WAR, with Maven please type:

 ./mvnw -Pprod package

 Or when using Gradle, please type: